 GetRecord = Will provide the user the XML file for a specific record

-- Records may be harvested from NTRS in the following formats: oai_dc and, starting March 1, 2011, casi_dc — a new, more inclusive record format based on Dublin Core and supplemented with local CASI terms.
-For more information, see the field description document for the casi_dc format, and the schema references returned from the following request: http://ntrs.nasa.gov/?verb=ListMetadataFormats.
+- Records may be harvested from NTRS in the following formats: oai_dc and casi_dc — a more inclusive record format based on Dublin Core and supplemented with NASA terms.
+For more information, see the field description document for the casi_dc format, and the schema references returned from the following request: https://ntrs.nasa.gov/oai?verb=ListMetadataFormats.